dogweather/raspberry-pi-python-github-runner/README.md

 For some reason, GitHub's runner client won't run on a Pi Zero.
 I'm not sure exactly what the problem is.

+## How to run this yourself

+1. Fork this repo
+2. In your new repo's **Settings/Actions**, click **Add runner** and add your Raspberry Pi as a Linux / ARM runner.
+[GitHub's Docs for this](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/adding-self-hosted-runners)
+3. Once the runner is listening for new tasks, make some kind of small commit in your forked repo.
+You should see tasks sent down to the Raspberry Pi both in the Runner's output and GitHub's Actions tab.